-- 1/ slow or reverse the progression of chronic kidney disease in patients at risk of end stage kidney failure; - 2/ address the immediate need of individuals facing AKI associated with respiratory virus infection; and - 3/ identify other opportunities where our existing and new intellectual property can be leveraged to address health issues.
+2/ slow or reverse the progression of chronic kidney disease in patients at risk of end stage kidney failure;

+3/ address the immediate need of individuals facing AKI associated with respiratory virus infection; and 4/ identify other opportunities where our existing and new intellectual property can be leveraged to address health issues.

 We believe that our technology is underpinned by well-established research and insights into the underlying biology of aberrant purine metabolism, chronically high serum uric acid and its health consequences.
-Our aim is to advance novel proprietary formulations of oxypurinol, a uric acid lowering agent that works by effectively inhibiting xanthine oxidase.
-We are developing product candidates that include new or existing drugs that can be adapted to address different disease indications where aberrant purine metabolism and/or elevated uric acid is a common denominator, including polycystic kidney disease, pre-diabetes, insulin resistance, metabolic syndrome, diabetes, diabetic nephropathy, and infection.
-We are focused on building a pipeline of assets to address the unmet medical needs for patients with a variety of serious or life-threatening diseases using our innovative formulation of oxypurinol, and our proprietary pipeline-in-a-product strategy supported by our intellectual property, established exclusive manufacturing agreements, and proposed clinical trials with experienced clinicians.
+Our aim is to advance a novel proprietary formulation of oxypurinol, a uric acid lowering agent that works by effectively inhibiting xanthine oxidase.
+We are developing product candidates that include new or existing drugs that can be adapted to address disease indications where aberrant purine metabolism and/or elevated uric acid is a common denominator, including gout, polycystic kidney disease, pre-diabetes, insulin resistance, metabolic syndrome, diabetes, diabetic nephropathy, and infection.
+We are focused on building a pipeline of assets to address the unmet medical needs of patients with a variety of serious or life-threatening diseases using our innovative formulation of oxypurinol, and in combination with uric acid lowering agents - a pipeline-in-a-product strategy supported by our intellectual property, established exclusive manufacturing agreements, and proposed clinical trials with experienced clinicians.

-Our three unique product development programs are:
+Our four current unique product development programs are:

-- XRx-008, a program for the treatment of ADPKD: - · XRx-101, a program to treat AKI associated with respiratory virus infection, AKI and associated health consequences; - XRx- 225, a program for the treatment of T2DN
+- · XRx-026, a program for the treatment of gout; - · XRx-008, a program for the treatment of ADPKD; - XRx-101, a program to treat AKI associated with respiratory virus infection, AKI and associated health consequences; and - · XRx- 225, a program for the treatment of T2DN.

-At XORTX, we aim to redefine the treatment of kidney diseases by developing medications to improve the quality of life of patients with life threatening diseases by modulating aberrant purine and uric acid metabolism, including lowering elevated uric acid as a therapy.
+At XORTX, we aim to develop medications to improve the quality of life of patients with life threatening diseases by modulating aberrant purine and uric acid metabolism.